zanuka/leaderport-core-ui/SETUP_BACKEND.md

 5. Note the connection details:
    - Once your instance is set up, note down the external IP address.

-6. Deploy the VueValkyrie backend:
+6. Deploy the Valkran backend:
-   - Clone the VueValkyrie backend repository.
+   - Clone the Valkran backend repository.
    - Update the configuration file with your Valkey instance's IP address and port.
    - Deploy your backend to Google Cloud (e.g., using Google Kubernetes Engine or Cloud Run).